 import pmxt

-# Restart the sidecar
+# Start, stop, or restart the sidecar

 Python vs TypeScript SDK: Method Name Mapping